hedejan/Analyze-A-B-Test-Results/README.md

 ## What Software Do I Need?

-To complete this project, i'll require the following softwares:
+To complete this project, I utilized the following tools:

 - Python (Numpy, Pandas, Matplotlib, Seaborn, StatsModels, sklearn)
 - JupyterLab by Anaconda

-## Part I - Probability
+### Part I - Probability

 Statistics were computed to find out the probabilities of converting regardless of page.
 These were used to analyze if one page or the other led to more conversions.

-## Part II - A/B Test
+### Part II - A/B Test

 Next, hypothesis testing was conducted assuming the old page is similar or better unless the new page proves otherwise considering a Type I error rate of 5%.